 Meet the Team

 Mark has won numerous awards for his work including National Finance Director of the year 2007, Accounting for sustainability National award 2012 (ICEAW), National Business Finance Director 2014 (Finance Director) and the Institute of Directors (IOD) blue ribbon award for Governance and Finance excellence in 2018.
-He is also an ambassador for Kent and unique in that he has both private and public sector experience.

 Katie read political economy at university and has degrees in politics (University of Essex) and development economics (SOAS, University of London).
 Her passion for understanding how we can build better societies endures, and today she can often be found reading up on sustainable economics.